mauriciopoppe/PojoViz/README.md

 PojoViz - Plain Old JavaScript Object Visualization
 =======

-%PojoViz is a tool to analyze the plain objects of a JavaScript library/framework by finding all the relationships found among the library entry point (typically a global variable) and the objects/functions linked to it
+%PojoViz is a tool to analyze the plain objects of a JavaScript library/framework by finding all the relationships found between the library entry point (typically a global variable) and the objects/functions linked to it

 Note: this project was developed to work with Google Chrome, it's suggested that you use this browser for a complete experience